emma-kang/portfolio/content/about.md

 * JavaScript
 * HTML & CSS
 * Version Control: Git, SVN(Subversion)
-* Issure tracking tool: Jira
+* Issue tracking tool: Jira

 ### ***Prior Experience***
 I have an interest in the skills but not fluent.
 So, I have built small project with them.